Alex-Ballew/Checkers.github.io/README.md

 # Checkers game using javascript, css, html
-My favorite project (currently) while a student at Western Washington Univeristy in the Computer Science Major.
-This project was given to me
 The following is a fully functional checkers game I made as a fun practice problem to learn html, css, javascript.
+It incoporates error handling full invalid moves with messages on the game terminal, the game is currently set up to only work on one device, so both players must be on the same device.

 ## Rules: ##
 <pre>